Valparaíso: 20th century

-The twentieth century began with the first big protest of dockworkers, Chile on April 15, 1903, due to complaints by dockers about their excessive working hours and demands for higher wages, requests that were ignored by employers, creating a tense situation that led to serious violence on May 12.
+The twentieth century began with the first big protest of dockworkers, Chile on 15 April 1903, due to complaints by dockers about their excessive working hours and demands for higher wages, requests that were ignored by employers, creating a tense situation that led to serious violence on 12 May.
 There were protests and the burning of the CSAV offices and several people were shot and killed.
 All this prompted intervention by the state.
 This protest was important for the future of Trade Unionism in the country.

-The same year, electric trams were introduced.
+That same year, electric trams were introduced.

-The 1906 Valparaíso earthquake caused severe damage throughout the city on August 16, which was at that time the heart of the Chilean economy.
+The 1906 Valparaíso earthquake caused severe damage throughout the city on 16 August, which was at that time the heart of the Chilean economy.
 The damage was valued at hundreds of millions of pesos of the time, and human victims were counted at 3,000 dead and over 20,000 injured.
-After the removal of the debris, reconstruction work began.
-This included the widening of streets, culverting and covering streams, (Jaime and Delicias – creating the avenues Francia and Argentina respectively).
+After the removal of the debris, reconstruction work began which included the widening of streets, culverting and covering streams, (Jaime and Delicias–and creating the avenues Francia and Argentina respectively).
 The main street of the city (Pedro Montt) was laid and Plaza O'Higgins was created; a hill was removed to allow the passage of Colon Street.
-The damaged Edwards mansion was demolished and in its place, the present Cathedral of Valparaíso was built and, among many other works, this gave shape to the Almendral Valparaíso area.
+The damaged Edwards mansion was demolished and in its place, the present Cathedral of Valparaíso was built and, among many other works it gave shape to the Almendral Valparaíso area.

-In 1910, the port expansion work of the city, which ended in 1930, began.
+In 1910, the port expansion work of the city began and ended in 1930.
 A long breakwater was built, along with piers and docking terminals.
 The Imperial German East Asia Squadron engaged the British West Indies Squadron on 1 November 1914 at the Battle of Coronel off the coast of Valparaiso, sinking two British cruisers.
 After the battle the East Asia Squadron stayed in Valparaiso Harbor before continuing to the Falklands.

-In November 1915, Augusto Pinochet was born in the city.

 21st century

 Chile's legislature along with other institutions of national importance like the National Customs Service, the National Fish and Aquaculture Ministry, the Ministry of Culture and the Barracks General of the Chilean Navy are sited in the city.
 In addition to the capital of the Valparaíso Region hosts the Regional Administration and government.
 In 2003, Valparaíso became an UNESCO World Heritage Centre.
 This title was awarded to Valparaiso for its unique urban form, as well as its clear maintained historical background as a colorful port city.
 In becoming a World Heritage Center, Valparaíso is tasked with maintaining its cultural heritage, through the maintenance of its historic infrastructure, like its Ascensores.

-On April 13, 2014, a huge brush fire burned out of control, destroying 2,800 homes and killing 16 people, forcing President Michelle Bachelet to declare it a disaster zone.
+On 13 April 2014, a huge brush fire burned out of control, destroying 2,800 homes and killing 16 people, forcing President Michelle Bachelet to declare it a disaster zone.
+In early February 2024, a huge brush fire burned through Valparaiso and central Chile, killing at least 131 people.